Cerebellum-Network/Freeport-Smart-Contracts/README.md

 ## Releases

+### 2021-11-03: Auction with royalties

+- Auction sales now capture royalties, if any.

 ### 2021-10-21: Simple Auction

 - A contract that holds auctions and make transfers in the main Davinci contract.
 - An external function `captureFee` on the Davinci contract that can be used by authorized contracts (i.e., the auction contract).
-- **TODO:** The call to `captureFee` is disabled in order to work with the previous versions of Davinci.
+- **Note:** The call to `captureFee` is disabled in this deployment in order to work with the previous versions of Davinci.
 After deployment of the Davinci of this commit, this call can be reenabled (see `TODO in SimpleAuction.sol`).

 Commit 032fbc7d deployed in dev and staging, see the links to "Simple Auction" in the sections below.